-Lately I’ve been in a bit of a cross stitch mood, have you noticed?
+Lately, I’ve been in a bit of a cross-stitch mood, have you noticed?
 And here I go again with St. Kateri Tekawitha Counted Cross Stitch Pattern.

 Each summer my mom would set us up with a cross stitch project with the end goal of taking it as a 4-H project to the fair at the end of the summer.

 One of the great things about cross stitch is that it is all planned out before you begin so the process is pretty relaxing and offers a good opportunity to reflect and think.
-Why not stitch and think about the great saints that have shared our faith?
-Like Kateri Tekakwitha?

 Like all of my cross stitch projects, Kateri started out as a simple sketch on some graph paper.

 And then, I got stitching!

-The only special instructions is to use 3 threads for all of the cross stitches and 1 black thread for the lettering at the bottom.
+The only special instructions are to use 3 threads for all of the cross stitches and 1 black thread for the lettering at the bottom.

-I also used 14 count aida cloth.
+I also used 14 count Aida cloth.

 I love having the saints with me in my home, and since I can’t draw I stitch them!

-I plan on doing several of these saint cross stitch patterns so that my daughter can work her way through them when she is old enough.
+Also, I plan on doing several of these saint cross stitch patterns so that my daughter can work her way through them when she is old enough.

 You can find the materials for this project, and MANY other Catholic projects in the Catholic Family Digital Resource Library.
-To get instant access, and join a thriving community of over 10,000 Catholic Parents, just enter your in your email address.
+To get instant access, and join a thriving community of over 10,000 Catholic Parents, just enter your email address.